 Certifications and Degrees

-Class A Commercial Driver License Holders have significantly higher pay than non-accredited workers at approximately $23.99 per hour.
-Metro compensates Associate's Degree-holders the most at $18.44 per hour.
+Class A Commercial Driver License Holders have significantly higher pay than non-accredited workers at $23.99 per hour.
+Metro workers who hold an Associate's Degree are also well compensated, earning about $18.44 on average.

-The highest-paying skill to have in this role seems to be Operations Management; employees claiming this as part of the toolbox earn a median of about $28.74 per hour.
-Customer Service is a popular skill among Metro workers, with a little less than one-fifth of those surveyed reporting using it on the job.
-Other skills in demand are Customer Relationship Management, Microsoft Office, and Customer Relations were also reported by many survey participants.
+The highest-paying skill to have in this role seems to be Operations Management; employees claiming this as part of the toolbox earn a median of $28.74 per hour.
+One of the more prevalent skills at Metro is Customer Service, with just under one-fifth considering it a key competency.
+Customer Relationship Management, Microsoft Office, and Customer Relations were also reported by many survey participants.